 Organization of sustainability work

-SSAB’s Board of Directors approves the Code of Conduct and monitors SSAB’s sustainability performance.
-SSAB’s Group Executive Committee (GEC) is responsible for outlining the company’s strategic approach to sustainability, including adopting the material topics, and monitors how sustainability is implemented in the divisions, subsidiaries and support functions.
-Sustainability issues are frequently on SSAB’s Group Executive Committee’s agenda to ensure the close involvement of top management.
+SSAB’s Board of Directors approves the Code of Conduct, as well as the sustainability strategy and monitors SSAB’s sustainability performance, including climate-related issues.
+The Board of Directors approves Group performance targets, including sustainability and climate-related targets.
+SSAB’s Group Executive Committee (GEC) is responsible for outlining the company’s strategic approach to sustainability, including adopting material topics, and monitors how sustainability is implemented in the divisions, subsidiaries and support functions.
+Sustainability issues are frequently on SSAB´s Group Executive Committee’s agenda to ensure the close involvement of top management.

-To support work related to environmental issues, SSAB has environmental councils, which include representatives from divisions, main production sites and from SSAB’s subsidiaries, Ruukki Construction, Tibnor and Merox.
-In issues related to responsible sourcing, there is a Procurement Council, whose mission is to enhance global procurement processes and projects, and to collaborate on sustainability and continue our strong focus on responsible sourcing.
+To support work related to environmental issues, SSAB has environmental councils, which include representatives from divisions, main production sites and from SSAB’s subsidiaries, Ruukki Construction and Tibnor.
+In issues related to responsible sourcing, there is a procurement council, whose mission is to enhance global procurement processes and projects, and to collaborate on sustainability and continue our strong focus on responsible sourcing.
 In 2019, a health and safety council was established with representatives from the business, with the responsibility to coordinate, cooperate and propose policy and strategy initiatives and changes to the GEC.

 SSAB links sustainability issues to compensation.
-For example, internal safety and environmental targets are part of incentive plans for selected employee groups and top management.
+For example, internal safety and SSAB's transition to becoming fossil-free are part of incentive plans for selected employee groups and top management.
 Individual performance targets might also include targets for emissions reductions or other sustainability related topics for selected employee groups.

 Governing documents and principles for sustainability

-SSAB’s values define who we are and how we should act.
-The Code of Conduct and the governing documents at Group level regarding sustainability, e.g. environment and safety, are our most important documents.
+The SSAB Way and company’s core values define who we are and how we should act.
+The Code of Conduct, the sustainability strategy and the governing documents at Group-level regarding sustainability, e.g., environment and safety, are our most important documents.
 There are also local governing documents to further elaborate on internal rules.
 All these documents are regularly reviewed and updated.
 Our sustainability governing documents are available on ssab.com.

 Management systems and action plans ensure that SSAB systematically works on critical aspects of sustainability.
 Several different management systems and tools, both developed in-house and third-party certified, are used to effectively control operations in accordance with SSAB’s Code of Conduct and governing documents.
-Safety management systems for systematic health and safety work, according to OHSAS 18001, have been implemented at all production sites.
-Environmental and climate work takes place primarily within the scope of the ISO 14001 environmental management standard and via local energy management systems.
+Safety management systems for systematic health and safety work, according to OHSAS 18001 or ISO 45001:2018 (which will replace OHSAS in 2021), have been implemented at all production sites.
+Environmental and climate work take place primarily within the scope of the ISO 14001 environmental management standard and via local energy management systems.